 Various baits will catch fish during prespawn months, but without a doubt, the deadly duo tends to be worms and jigs.
 Early prespawn bass are hungry and are primarily in a feeding mode.
 As the prespawn progresses into the spawn and postspawn periods, bass will tend to hit more out of a reactionary and aggressive stance.
 Your overall best bet for prespawners is to appeal to their "feeding mode" with slower-moving lures such as bottom-crawling worms and jigs.
 Remember, the water is still cold and all that is in it is still moving at a slower pace.
 Slow your retrieve down!

-One of my favorite baits to fish during the prespawn is the small Conrad or larger Condor craws put out by Edge products (714) 965-0750.
+One of my favorite baits to fish during the prespawn is a small craw.
 These soft plastic scent-impregnated crawdad representations come in two sizes and a wide variety of colors, making it easy to match the craws in whatever body of water you happen to be fishing.
 They can be fished in a variety of ways, but the most common (and one I prefer for these baits) is the Texas rig.
-Even though they are scent-impregnated, I still douse the bait with Edge's Hot Sauce gel so that the lure leaves a solid scent trail in the water.
-Since you are concentrating on fishing a specific area of structure, this scent trail helps attract the fish and further stimulate their feeding mechanism.

 I will also tend to use a fair amount of 6- to 7-inch worms during the prespawn period.
 Again, crawdad colors such as brown with a black stripe, brown with a blue core, hot chocolate, pumpkinseed, etc. are first choices during the prespawn.
 I will also treat my worms with Hot Sauce to ensure a good scent trail.
 If you don't like to use scents, I would highly recommend using Berkley Power Worms for this type of fishing.
 Hook size and the amount of weight you use will vary according to the size of bait, and overall water conditions you're fishing in.
 Use enough weight to keep in contact with the bottom.
 Crawdads are noisy creatures and you want your bait to make noise as you drag it along.
 Additionally, if you cannot easily distinguish the bottom, you will not be able to tell when you are bit.